 - Unique Value: Mobile app for purchasing and paying for insurance

 Lemonade renters insurance is a great match for customers looking for cheap insurance in a hurry.
 It only takes a couple of minutes to request a quote and compare prices using Lemonade's online renters insurance form.
-Renters can easily find the best balance between cost and protection by checking how their policies would be affected by adding different levels of coverage.
+Renters can easily find the best balance between cost and protection by checking how their rates would be affected by changing coverage levels.

 Renters insurance rates from Lemonade were consistently among the cheapest in many large cities, including Los Angeles, San Francisco and Dallas.
-Additionally, in New York, Lemonade's renters insurance only cost about $8 per month.
+Additionally, in New York, Lemonade's renters insurance only costs about $8 per month.